Tilea Campaign Part 31

 It loomed over her, and yet she felt no fear.

-She knew that compared to the demigryph hunting pack, such a thing would be easy to kill.
+She knew that compared to the demigryph hunting pack, even such a massive thing could prove easy to kill.
 She had the harder undertaking on her mind.

 The wizard Hakim made his way to the other flank of the huge regiment of spearmen, all the better to see the most dangerous foes.